 So, what about those who divorce for reasons other than sexual immorality?
 Jesus says that in those circumstances, the man who divorces his wife causes her to commit adultery; and the man who marries a woman who was divorced commits adultery.
 He doesn't leave any room for justifying a divorce with these words, and thus the only way to be reconciled with God is through repentance.
 Specifically, if a man divorces his wife for a reason other than her adultery, then he needs to ask for forgiveness for that sin from both his ex-wife and God.
-If possible (if it would not cause more sin against others), it would be best to remarry her as well, as this would indicate true repentance on his part.
+If possible (if it would not cause more sin against others), it would be best to remarry her as well (if his former wife will take him back), as this would indicate true repentance on his part.

-For the man who marries a divorced woman, he should repent as well and ask for forgiveness from his spouse and from God.
+For the man who marries an divorced woman where she was the cause of the divorce, he should repent as well and ask for forgiveness from his spouse and from God.
 The repentance in this situation would be to never divorce again, for Jesus explicitly says that the sin of adultery is caused by the act of marrying, while marriage is consummated by the initial sexual union i.e. "whoever marries a woman who is divorced".
 Thus, he should repent of marrying multiple times and never divorce again, nor never marry a divorced woman again.

 Some insist that the new marriage must be dissolved because every time the new husband and wife come together sexually, they are committing adultery.
 But this is clearly NOT what Jesus says.
 Jesus explicitly says the act of adultery is the initial consummating which comprises "the marriage", not sexual unions after that.
 Listen again, "...whoever marries a woman who is divorced commits adultery" ("commits adultery", not 'becomes an adulterer').
 It is the act of marrying in view here, not primarily the sexual union, although the two are related.
 If Jesus intended to say that any man who marries a divorced woman will be in a constant state of sin every time they come together sexually, then he would have said something like, 'and whomever marries a divorced woman will be an adulterer', or, 'whomever marries a divorced woman, that sin cannot be forgiven unless they separate'.
 But Jesus does not say that.
 In fact, he says elsewhere, "Therefore I say to you, any sin and blasphemy shall be forgiven people..."

 If the man who married a divorced woman and his current spouse are disciples, then in most instances divorcing each other is not the way to repent, as that would be just more sin, especially if they have children.
-Breaking up a natural family whose parents are disciples and taking them away from their children with the justification "God requires that in order to grant forgiveness" is a position of the self-righteous who don't understand Jesus' teachings on God's mercy.
+Breaking up a natural family where the spouses have a good marriage based on love and faithfulness and taking them away from their children with the justification "God requires that in order to grant forgiveness" is a position of the self-righteous who don't understand Jesus' teachings on God's mercy.
 The repentance from the original consummating act of "marrying" (don't marry again by leaving your present wife and consummating another marriage with another woman) would make both spouses clean again in God's eyes.

 The teachings of Jesus are that divorce is not to be an option for disciples of Jesus who are husband and wife.
 Every effort to overcome sin, by the love of the Father and the power of the Holy Spirit, should be made to maintain and grow a marriage between two disciples of Jesus.
-However, there are two exceptions given by God wherein a believer may legitimately divorce his or her spouse without sinning in doing so.
-The first is when a disciple is married to a non-disciple and that unbeliever does not repent and consistently tries to hinder the disciple from obeying Jesus.
+However, there are two exceptions given by God wherein a disciple may legitimately divorce his or her spouse without sinning in doing so.
+The first is when a disciple is married to a non-disciple (the disciple became a disciple after the beginning of the marriage) and that non-disciple does not repent and consistently tries to hinder the disciple from obeying Jesus.
 The second exception is for sexual immorality, either before the marriage and lied about thereby deceiving their future spouse on the issue of virginity; or after marriage by unrepentant adultery thus proving that the unrepentant adulterer is not a disciple of Jesus.